ingo777/generator-icengbp/README.md

 > This generator is in turn based on the great generator-ngbp from where all the basic code has its origin.

 ## Latest Updates
+(03/29/15)
+* Fixed some issues in gruntfile.js.
+* Fixed some issues in controller, directive and service sub modules.
+* Fixed some issues related to TypeScript generation.

 (03/28/15) Have done a lot to this generator including:
 * Removed CoffeeScript support
 * Added TypeScript support